-You'll enjoy this course if you like:
+English Language is not optional, but you'll enjoy this course if you like:

 - English Literature you use the same skills. - Learning new vocabulary and language - Looking at things in detail and writing clear notes and ideas. - Writing extended answers and creative writing about your opinions and things you enjoy. - Understanding messages that you are given by the other writers.